cogini/phoenix_container_example_old/README.md

 intermediate cache data like OS packages.
 It's not supported by AWS ECR yet, though it should work in docker.io.
 See https://github.com/aws/containers-roadmap/issues/876 and https://github.com/aws/containers-roadmap/issues/505

+It also supports deploying to AWS ECS using CodeBuild, CodeDeploy Blue/Green deployment, and AWS Parameter Store for configuration.
+Terraform is used to set up the environment, see https://github.com/cogini/multi-env-deploy See `ecs/buildspec.yml`.

 ## BuildKit